timwhite/python-iview/README.md

-Python command-line and GTK+ interface to ABC iView
+﻿Python command-line and GTK+ interface to ABC iView

-Copyright (C) 2009-2010 by Jeremy Visser <jeremy@visser.name>
+Copyright © 2009–2010 by Jeremy Visser <jeremy@visser.name>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by